jwhiteside11/Squeue/README.md

 Go does not have a built-in queue data type.
 Upon learning this, I took to the internet to view common solutions for this.
 I found that there were two that were widely used:
 - 1) Use a slice; the append method handles adding to the queue, removing is done with the slicing syntax.
 This works well, but the internals give rise to memory concerns.
-- 2) Use a linked list; Go provides a built-in container/list module with a doubly-linked list implementation.
-This is a great thing, but it is more information than we need to implement a queue.
-Therefore, it's going to be underoptimized.
+- 2) Use a linked list; Go provides a built-in module with a doubly-linked list implementation.
+This is an fine answer, but a bit naive for my taste.

+I began creating a slice-backed queue data type in Go, and what I ended up with was a unique data structure.
+Backed by slices, it uses circular queue behaviors with a nested array structure to outperform other queue implementation in both time and memory.
+I would love more feedback on its performance vs. other queues available in Go and other languages.

-This module provides a slice-based queue implementation, hereafter referred to as a squeue, and several common methods for the queue data type.
+This module offers a Go implementation of that data structure, along with several common methods for the queue data type.
+Enjoy.

 ## Getting Started